Roanoke Rapids Lake, North Carolina, USA

 - Statistics / Weather / Helpful Links

 Looking for Roanoke Rapids Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Often overshadowed by its better-known neighbor Lake Gaston, Roanoke Rapids Lake offers a quieter and less crowded spot for recreation.
 The third reservoir in the Roanoke River system, the Roanoke Rapids Dam was the second dam in the series to be built.
 Located just south of the Virginia-North Carolina border in North Carolina’s Piedmont Region, Roanoke Rapids Dam and Power Station contains and re-uses the water released by the Lake Gaston Dam directly upstream.
 In fact, Roanoke Rapids Dam was built before the Lake Gaston Dam was installed to power a large number of North Carolina homes and businesses.